 The results described in the previous section show the quality of the approach.
-Nevertheless, we did not reach the performances of [1] and [14].
-We believe that this is due to the reduced number of negative examples we could employ because of the limited amount of memory we could use in our Matlab implementation.
-Thus, it can be useful to convert at least part of the code in a more efficient language, like C or C++.
+However, further improvements are still needed.
+First of all, it can be useful to convert part of the code in a more efficient language, like C or C++.
 This allows us to experiment more, and with bigger and more difficult examples.
-A good testing set could be the INRIA database which has more, and more difficult human position and situation.
+A good testing set could be the IN-RIA database which has more, and more difficult human position and situation.
 Finally, Another point to improve the framework is a cascade of classifiers.
 This can provide a twofold advantage.
 The speed of the final detector can be highly enhanced using an approach based on subsequent classification refinements.
 Moreover, in the learning phase of the cascade, difficult examples can be selected to feed the next cascade stage, avoiding the necessity of a high number of negative examples which slows down the learning process.